Toyota Gazoo Racing: History

 After Toyoda taking office as the President of Toyota in 2009, the scope of Gazoo Racing has expanded, and it has organized several circuit events such as the "86/BRZ Race" and the "Toyota Gazoo Racing Festival", which is held every November.
 In addition, the sports conversion brands called "GRMN" (Gazoo Racing, tuned by the Meister of the Nürburgring) and "G's/G Sports" was established in 2009 and 2010 respectively.

 From April 2015, all motorsports activities that had been divided into "Gazoo Racing", "Toyota Racing" and "Lexus Racing" have been unified with "Gazoo Racing".
 Toyota and Lexus brand racing activities are under the Gazoo Racing umbrella and are called "Toyota Gazoo Racing" and "Lexus Gazoo Racing".
 From this year onwards, Toyota Gazoo Racing (TGR) works machines use a common color scheme of red and black stripes on a white background.
 At the same time, the "Great Skills Training Department" has been set up to develop human resources who can participate in Gazoo Racing activities centered on rallies and Nürburgring.

-In 2016, Juichi Wakisaka, who had retired from Super GT, became an ambassador for TGR.
+In 2016, Juichi Wakisaka retired from Super GT and became an ambassador for TGR.
 TGR also had acquired the naming rights for the first corner of the affiliated Fuji Speedway and renamed it to "TGR Corner".
 In addition, actor Takeru Satoh was appointed as a television advertisement character to carry out publicity activities.

 In 2017, the Toyota Gazoo Racing Factory, which had been developing motorsport vehicles, was reorganized and the "Gazoo Racing Company" was established.
 As an in-house company, it strengthened its independence and contributed to Toyota's car making by feeding back the knowledge gained in the race to road cars, and the direction to secure profitability was decided.
 The sports conversion brand was reorganized into the GR series ("GRMN", "GR", "GR Sport/GR-S" and "GR Parts"), and the "GR Garage", which is a regional base, was set up at dealers in each region.

 In 2019, the GR Supra, the first GR brand-exclusive car, was released.
 The GR Supra shares a platform with the BMW Z4 (G29) and is produced under contract by Magna Steyr in Austria.

 In 2020, the GR Yaris, the second GR-branded car, and the first produced by Toyota, was launched.
 It is produced at the "GR Factory" inside the Motomachi plant, a production line dedicated to GR-branded vehicles.
 Unlike most automobile plants, the "GR Factory" does not use a conveyor belt assembly line, instead vehicles are built at stations with more manual assembly processes.
 The "GR Factory" employs experienced technicians recruited from throughout the company.

 In 2021, the GR86, the third GR-branded car, was introduced.
-The vehicle is the second generation of the 86 sports car, which are jointly developed with Subaru, and produced Subaru's Gunma assembly plant.
+The vehicle is the second generation of the 86 sports car, which are jointly developed with Subaru, and produced at Subaru's Gunma assembly plant.